Cluckhead/Bang/Docs/Features.md

 ## Data Staleness Detection

-This feature monitors and identifies stale data in security files, helping users maintain data quality and reliability.
+This feature monitors and identifies stale or missing data in security and curve files, helping users maintain data quality and reliability.

 ### Core Functionality (`staleness_processing.py`)

-* **File Processing:** Automatically processes files with naming pattern `sec_*.csv` and `sp_sec_*.csv` in the configured data folder.
+* **File Processing:** Automatically processes files with naming pattern `sec_*.csv`, `sp_sec_*.csv`, and yield curve files in the configured data folder.
 * **Detection Methods:**
   * **Placeholder Pattern Detection:** Identifies consecutive placeholder values (default: repeated values of 100) that indicate stale or missing data.
-  * **Time-based Staleness:** Flags securities where the last valid update is older than a configurable threshold (default: 5 days).
+  * **Time-based Staleness:** Flags securities or curves where the last valid update is older than a configurable threshold (default: 5 days).
 * **Customizable Configuration:**
   * Configurable placeholder values that indicate stale data
   * Adjustable threshold for consecutive placeholders (default: 3)